-Recently, when I was faced with heartbreaking news that was the result of some broken promises, I turned to the Lord for answers and relief.
+When I was faced with heartbreaking news that was the result of some broken promises, I turned to the Lord for answers and relief.
 He led me to Psalm 55 (NIV), which helped me to acknowledge and sort out my true feelings in the matter.
-Here David, the poet-king, wrote, "My thoughts trouble me."
+Here David, the shepherd-king, writes, "My thoughts trouble me".
 The Lord helped me to realize that I was troubling myself with my own thinking.
 My mind was going strictly in a negative direction, and I didn't try to stop it.
 Then the Holy Spirit reminded me of the truth of God's Word in Isaiah 26:3 (TLB), which says: "He will keep in perfect peace all those who trust in Him, whose thoughts turn often to the Lord."
 If I was ever going to regain the supernatural peace that I knew was mine in Christ, even in the midst of turmoil, I was going to have to discipline my thoughts, and to make a quality decision to put my trust in God.

-Verse five of this psalm says: "Fear and trembling have beset me; horror has overwhelmed me."
+Verse five of Psalm 55 (NIV) says: "Fear and trembling have beset me; horror has overwhelmed me."
 When trouble comes, fear always comes along with it.
 And though we may be wrestling with a host of negative emotions, fear may be the most destructive.
 It can cause us to take our eyes off of God, and to fix them on our circumstances, or on other people.
 Once that happens, we can lose our sense of direction, and even our ability to hear our Good Shepherd's voice.
-One of the first things I do when I am struck with fear is to declare, "God has not given me a spirit of fear, but of power, love and a sound mind!"
-(2 Timothy 1:7 NKJV) If I have to, I'll say it to myself a hundred times, until my heart and mind get ahold of it and fall in line with God's truth.
+One of the first things I do when I am struck with fear is to declare, "God has not given me a spirit of fear, but of power, love, and a sound mind!"
+(2 Timothy 1:7 NKJV) And I keep on saying it until my heart and mind get a hold of it, and fall in line with God's truth.

-David wrote: "Oh, that I had the wings of a dove!
-I would fly away and be at rest." (v.6) David was feeling overwhelmed by his troubles, and he longed for an escape.
-It's natural to feel like we want to run away when we're hurting, but we have to be very careful that we don't run away from God.
+David writes: "Oh, that I had the wings of a dove!
+I would fly away and be at rest."
+(Psalm 55:6 NIV) David was feeling overwhelmed by his troubles, and he longed for an escape.
+It's natural to feel like we want to run away when we are hurting, but we have to be very careful that we don't run away from God.
 We can do this in a subtle way by allowing our pain to harden our hearts against Him.
 The Scripture wisely advises us: "Don't let your suffering embitter you at the only one who can deliver you."
 (Job 36:18 TLB) The moment I begin to sense bitter feelings creeping into my heart, I pray, "Dear Lord, please don't let me become bitter."
 That's a prayer that God is more than happy to answer.

-The final verse of this psalm says: "But as for me, I trust in You." (v.23) If we don't want our pain to be wasted, we must place ourselves and our circumstances in God's hands, and refuse to strike back at those who hurt us.
+The final verse of this psalm reveals one of the reasons why God called David "a man after my own heart" (Acts 13:22): "But as for me, I trust in You." (v.23 NIV) If you and I don't want our pain to be wasted, we must place ourselves and our circumstances in God's hands, and refuse to strike back at those who hurt us.
 Then we can count on the Lord to turn all our grief into gladness and glory!